 That pop-up flash on-top of your camera can come in very handy, but how about trying these flash alternatives that can help you produce more creative, atmospheric images?
-Our friends and guest bloggers at Photoventure run down some of the best options.
+In this post, guest bloggers from Photoventure run down some of the best options.

 1. Natural light